Unilever Pakistan: 2012–present: Delisting, exits, and fines

 In August 2024, the Competition Commission of Pakistan imposed a Rs.
 60 million fine on Unilever Pakistan for airing television commercials containing deceptive claims for its hygiene and cleansing products, ‘Lifebuoy Hand Wash’ and ‘Lifebuoy Soap’.
+In December 2024, the CCP imposed a further Rs.75 million penalty on Unilever Pakistan, along with an additional Rs.20 million fine, for marketing its frozen desserts as ice cream in violation of food labelling standards.